sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 x == x + 1
 ```

 The assignment `x == x + 1` does not have to be surrounded by and `if` statement checking that `x` is defined.
-We did it in the preceeding line, and assume it to be true.
+We did it in the preceding line, and assume it to be true.
 And that's a good thing.
 Having the compiler guarantee such logical constraints as a consequence of ordering relieves us of a lot of typing and mental overhead.
 We like it so much, we often try to write code the same way even when such guarantees can't be made.

 ```
 async function foo(x) {